Regi-na/JetBrains-internship-task/README.md

 pip install sklearn
 pip install catboost
 ```
+### Metric

-R2 score, or the coefficient of determination was used to compare machine learning algorithms, wich is colculated as follows:
+R2 score, or the coefficient of determination was used to compare machine learning algorithms, which was calculated as follows:

 ![image](https://user-images.githubusercontent.com/64543329/111061934-e375e200-84b6-11eb-90f1-54438043b686.png)